-Here’s how to do it in a home oven:
+Here's how to dehydrate apples it in a home oven:

-1. Position racks in the upper and lower thirds of oven; preheat to 200°F. Line 2 large baking sheets with parchment paper.
+Position racks in the upper and lower thirds of the oven.
+Preheat to 200 degrees Fahrenheit.
+Line 2 large baking sheets with parchment paper.

-2. Combine 4 cups water and 1/2 cup lemon juice in a medium bowl.
+Combine 4 cups water and 1/2 cup lemon juice in a medium bowl.
 (The lemon juice helps prevent the sliced apples from turning brown.)

 Peel the apples if you want skinless dried apple slices and core them if you want perfect apple rings.
 Then, using a sharp knife or a mandoline (if you have one), slice 2 large apples as thin as possible, about 1/8 inch thick.
-(We skip peeling and coring because we like the look of the dried skins and the pretty pattern the core makes in the center.)
 Soak the slices in the lemon water for 30 minutes.
 Drain and pat the slices as dry as possible with paper towels (or clean kitchen towels).
 Place on the prepared baking sheets in a single layer.